SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Mouse Scrolling Callback

 The mouse scroll callback is pretty similar.
 For a regular mouse the `xoffset` input will always be zero, since the wheel is one-dimensional (either goes up or down).
-A value of `yoffset` of `1.0` means rolling one way, and `-1.0` the opposite -- test which one is which.
-Note: The reason why this callback gets both a `xoffset` and `yoffset` is to support more advanced input devices.
+A value of `yoffset` of `1.0` means rolling one way, and `-1.0` the opposite -- test to determine which one is which.
+Note that the reason this callback gets both a `xoffset` and `yoffset` is to support more advanced input devices.

 ```
 // glfw: whenever the mouse scroll wheel scrolls, this callback is called